VLucet/rgovcan/README.md

 ~ In development, contributions and participation welcome ~

 A R package to interact with the Open Canada API, to search and download datasets.
+It is our hope that we will be able to bring this package up to the standards of all `ropensci` packages.

-The code is under GPL license.
+The code is under GPL-3 license.
 All the data is under Open Government License (http://open.canada.ca/en/open-government-licence-canada).

 ## List of functionalities